 Please read this ENTIRE article

-Also remember that some decoders cannot be read back not matter what.
-BLI , MTH, and MRC are almost impossible to read correctly.
-Use programming on the main (POM) / ops mode programming instead.
+Some decoders cannot be read back no matter what.
+Soundtraxx Tsunami 2, BLI , MTH, and MRC are almost impossible to read correctly.
+Use programming on the main (POM) Programming on the Main / OPS mode programming instead.
+This method is under full track power which some decoders seem to like better.
+The down side is that you cannot READ a CV using POM.

 The Power Pro can supply the NMRA limit of ¼ Amp of current for initial ‘charging’ of these decoders and 160mA of continuous current for normal program track operations.
 If the decoder exceeds these capabilities you will get the error message.
 Press ENTER to continue.
 You will probably still be able to program by ignoring the error.
 Press ENTER, then proceed in the usual manner.